Criteria and Information on Becoming a Service Provider or Vendor

 • Invoice amount must match the amount requested (this does not include service fees)*

-Please note, the service provided to the student must match the type of service for which they were approved as an SSES approved service provider.
+Please note, the service provided to the student must match the type of service for which they were approved as an PDSES approved service provider.
 For example, if a service provider applies as an occupational therapist, they must be providing occupational therapy, and it must be stated as such on the invoice.

 Must tutors have a special education certification to provide services?